 The State of North Dakota's GIS Hub will provide the essential infrastructure to share core geographic datasets through an accessible data warehouse among stakeholders with browsing ability to the general public.
-The Hub will leverage the State's existing data, infrastructure and expertise to implement the core elements of this enterprise solution.
+The Hub will leverage the State's existing data, infrastructure and expertise to manage the core elements of this enterprise solution.

-It is the vision of the GISTC that the GIS Initiative will continue to grow in value to state agencies and other levels of government which in turn increases the level of service and cost effectiveness to the citizens of the North Dakota.
-The core of the GIS Initiative is the GIS Hub which will continue to develop through a focus on improved and new data sets and secondarily, through improved and new functionality and applications.
+It is the vision of the GISTC that the GIS Program will continue to grow in value to state agencies and other levels of government which in turn increases the level of service and cost effectiveness to the citizens of the North Dakota.
+The core of the GIS Program is the GIS Hub which will continue to develop through a focus on improved and new data sets and secondarily, through improved and new functionality and applications.

 The North Dakota GIS Technical Committee (GISTC) uses the Strategic Plan as a method to communicate our vision and the supporting goals and objectives.

 Part of the history of the GIS Program in North Dakota is rooted in Executive Order 1995-05, signed by Governor Edward Schafer.
 This executive order was re-affirmed by Executive Order 2001-06 by Governor John Hoeven.